All Episodes

 When look through history, real racism's been on the side of the Democratic Party forever.

-And these people that are are just basically indentured slaves to the Democratic Party for whatever they want to give them in handout.
+And these people that are just basically indentured slaves to the Democratic Party for whatever they want to give them in handout.

 And they don't see it.

-I listen, I hear I hear this a lot, and I hear it from black conservatives.
+Listen, I hear this a lot, and I hear it from black conservatives.

 I hear it from black conservatives.

-They say from the barbershops to the family reunions, they catch holy you know what.
+They say from the barbershops to the family reunions, they catch holy, you know, what.

 So, Brian, listen, thank you.

-If there is a uh I appreciate it.
+If there is a, I appreciate it.

-And of course I've promptly lost it.
+And of course, I've promptly lost it.

 Welcome to me.